learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Fixed edge cases when submitting the volunteer or class registration forms
 - Fixed the moderator titles throughout the dashboard
 - Fixed the formatting of blank nametags
+- Fixed receipt template loading
+- Fixed a bug that allowed teachers to access open class registration even when it was disabled
+- Fixed the caching of the open class registration setting